vvmc/vvmc.github.io/pages/mydoc/mydoc_why_these_topics.md

 folder: mydoc
 ---

-This site contains topics that I wrote for the Workday Administrator Guide.
+This site contains topics that I wrote for an Administrator Guide.
 I chose the topics in the **Commissions** and **Duration Activity Pay** sections because they exemplify:
 * Complete sections of an administrator guide.
 * Conceptual information.
 * Consistent style in present tense and active voice.